skip to main content

 Enter your zip to see what’s available in your area.

-First of all, whether you have a separate router and modem or a modem/router combo unit called an internet gateway, the restart process is the same.
+Whether you have a separate router and modem or a gateway, the restart process is the same.

-Note: Your Wi-Fi will go down as soon as you power down your router, modem, or gateway.
+Your home network will go down as soon as you power down your router or gateway.
 However, it will be available again when your router or gateway fully reboots.

 Step 1: Unplug the power cable from the back of the router or gateway.